Our School

 Liz Fa’alogo

-Kiā ora and warm Pasifika greetings!
+Kiā ora and warm Pacific greetings!
 I co-lead Performing Arts at Rāroa.
 I am the Performing Arts kaiako/ teacher in Pārekareka.
 I teach other rōpu in the school as well.
 Pārekareka are a team of creative, talented and innovative teachers who take the Technology and Creative Arts programme for adolescents to another level and I feel very privileged to be a part of Pārekareka.
 I have a passion for ‘culturally responsive teaching’ which is largely concerned with making connections with how students think, and what they already know and can do, both in school and in their wider lives.
 I am a semi-professional singer and prefer recording in a studio to ‘live’ performances.
 Although I have many singing highlights, my most challenging singing experience was auditioning for the Australian cast of the Disney Musical “The Lion King”.
 It was a fabulous experience!

 Chris Johnston